trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/docs/deploy-tutorial.md

 <walkthrough-project-setup></walkthrough-project-setup>

-Copy and execute the script in the Cloud Shell:
+Copy and execute the script in the Cloud Shell or click <walkthrough-open-cloud-shell-button></walkthrough-open-cloud-shell-button>:

 ```
 gcloud config set project <walkthrough-project-id/>